 3. For what purpose do I need to make a content map?

-A content map lets you ensure that your blogs, articles and other posts reach your customer at different stages of the buyer’s journey.
+A content map lets you ensure that your blogs, articles and other posts reach your customers at different stages of the buyer’s journey.
 This way, you can influence their purchasing decision and increase your sales.